 I know, I know, I’m the Fabulously Frugal Traveling Mom and I’m telling you to spend more on a hotel room.
 Crazy, right?

-Do Takeout for at Least One Meal a Day
+Get Takeout for at Least One Meal a Day

 Unless you have the perfect baby, you won’t be excited to sit down at a restaurant for 3 meals a day.
-There is only so eating out that a baby can handle.
+There is only so much eating out that a baby can handle.

-Try to Stick to the Normal Sleep Schedule
+Try to Stick to Baby’s Bedtime Routine

 You’re on vacation so this doesn’t have to be super strict.
 Allow them the chance to rest at normal rest times.
 If your kids are small enough for a stroller, try letting them sleep there.